 - The success rate that the dog obeyed a known command on the first attempt.
 According to Coren, a higher success rate meant a more intelligent dog breed.

 Keep in mind, not all dog breeds participated in Coren’s intelligence trials.
-Only those that were recognized by the American and/or the Canadian Kennel Club were evaluated.
+Only those recognized by the American and/or the Canadian Kennel Club were allowed to participate.
+Rarer international breeds, such as the Hokkaido Inu, did not participate.

-In addition, not all participants made the final list of smartest dogs.
+In addition, not all participants made the final list of smartest dog breeds.
 Only breeds with at least 100 evaluations qualified for that list.
+This meant that rarer breeds without a big enough sample size were left off the list.
 In the end, only 138 dog breeds qualified.

 As popular as Blue Heelers were (and still are), they had no problem making the list.
-Plus, they’re recognized by both North American kennel clubs.
+In addition, they’re recognized by both North American kennel clubs.

 How Blue Heelers Performed

-Blue Heelers performed exceptionally well on Coren’s tests.
-So well, that they received the title as the 10th smartest dog breed in the world.
+Blue Heelers performed exceptionally well on Coren’s intelligence trials.
+They did so well, that they were the 10th smartest dog breed in the world.
+Only 9 dogs did better on the test.
 But what were their results during the trials?

 It’s amazing how quick these herding dogs are able to learn.
-Blue Heelers were able to learn a new command with fewer than 5 repetitions!
+According to Stanley Coren, Blue Heelers were able to learn a new command with fewer than 5 repetitions!
+These dogs can learn a basic new command in just a few minutes.

-For reference, other dogs in the top 10 intelligence category include your household names.
-The smartest dogs included the Golden Retriever, German Shepherd, Labrador, Rottweiler, Doberman and Poodle.
+For reference, other popular dogs in the top 10 intelligence class include your household names.
+The smartest dogs are the Golden Retriever, German Shepherd, Labrador, Rottweiler, Doberman, Border Collie and Poodle.

 Blue Heelers vs. Average Dogs